In this assignment you will use tools to automatically create high-coverage test suites for different programs.

 $ cd jsoup-master $ $EVOSUITE -criterion branch -target target/classes/ ... * Writing JUnit test case 'ListLinks_ESTest' to evosuite-tests * Done! * Computation finished

 You must create a written PDF report reflecting on your experiences with automatic test generation.
+You must include your name and UM email id (as well as your partner's name and email id, if applicable).
 In particular:

 This does not have to be a formal report; you need only answer the questions in the rubric.
 However, nothing bad happens if you include extra formality (e.g., sections, topic sentences, etc.).